satyavanu/parkingslot/README.md

 ### End to end testing

-The angular-seed app comes with end-to-end tests, again written in [Jasmine][jasmine].
-These tests are run with the [Protractor][protractor] End-to-End test runner.
-It uses native events and has special features for Angular applications.

 * the configuration is found at `test/protractor-conf.js`
 * the end-to-end tests are found in `test/e2e/`